 You've made the decision to return to natural hair.
 Instead of going the quick route of the big chop, you've chosen to transition.
 This allows you to retain length.
 The time you take to transition is up to you; some women want a very short one and plan to cut off their processed locks within several months, while other ladies want as long a transition as possible, which can be more challenging.
-These 10 tips are designed to make your transition to natural hair easier and more enjoyable.
+Ahead, check out 10 expert-approved ways to ease your transition to natural hair, we spoke to the experts.